sribna/licensee/docs/ObtainingPrivateKey.md

 # Obtaining a private key

-In response to activation and verification requests, the licensor sends a new private key to the URL `<public key domain>/key/callback`.
-You can change the `key/callback` path according to the requirements of the application, but you cannot change the domain as it is defined by the public key.
+In response to activation and verification requests, the licensor sends a new private key to the `<public key domain>/key/callback` URL.
+You can change this path according to the application requirements, but you cannot change the domain as it's defined by the public key.

-    Sribna\Licensee\Checker::setCallbackUrlPath('another/key/callback/path');
+    Sribna\Licensee\Checker::setCallbackUrlPath('another/callback/path');

-The path will be passed to the licensor in the request header.
+The `another/callback/path` path will be passed to the licensor in the request header.

 ## Private key callback handler